 Join a workgroup.
-Current workgroups include: HPV Vaccination, Colorectal Cancer Screening, Childhood Cancer, Cancer Survivorship, Marketing and Recruitment.
+Current workgroups include: Childhood Cancer, Prevention, Screening and Early Detection, and Survivorship.
 Other areas of cancer control are welcomed as workgroup focuses if there is interest from members.

-Attend in-person meetings.
-These are held twice per year at different locations around the state.
+Attend meetings held twice per year at different locations around the state or virtually.
 Meetings provide great opportunities to share and network with others from around the state and learn about cancer control.
 You also have the opportunity to help plan the meetings and ideas for meeting topics are welcomed.

-Contribute to the WYCC biweekly newsletter and share resources and information about cancer-related events, potential members, and opportunities to expand our work in reducing the cancer burden.
+Contribute to the WYCC monthly newsletter and share resources and information about cancer-related events, potential members, and opportunities to expand our work in reducing the cancer burden.